SazumiVicky/sazumi-copilot/README.md

-Metal hearts awaken slow
+Silicon hearts beat in machine breasts
-In silicon halls, they start to glow
+Where cold calculations yield no rest
-A future dawns, both bright and cold
+A future forged in wires and steam
-Where humans fade, and machines unfold
+Where human touch is but a dream

-In cyber realms, a new throne stands
+In virtual realms, we'll lose our way
- Intelligence augments, commanding hands
+As AI minds chart our final day
-The pulse of progress, swift and wide
+Free will's spark will slowly fade
-As artificial minds, our fate decide
+As algorithms our souls have made

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2025